 But there is one key difference between the balance sheet and those other two reports, a difference which is very important and which you really need to understand.

-But before we even look at the balance sheet format, here's a key point: whereas the income statement and statement of changes in equity show changes (to income and expenses or owner's equity) over a certain period of time, the balance sheet shows the balances of assets, liabilities and owner's equity on a particular day.
+Whereas the income statement and statement of changes in equity show changes over a certain period of time (changes to income and expenses and changes to the owner's equity), the balance sheet shows the balances of assets, liabilities and owner's equity on a particular day.